 If you scroll down really fast, it works like a Zoetrope!
 (No it doesn't.)

-Next we rode The Great Movie Ride, which always thrills me for the mere fact that I get to see the "Raiders of the Lost Ark" preview on the big screen with all of it's fabulous filmy blips and retro quality.
+Then we rode The Great Movie Ride, which always thrills me for the mere fact that I get to see the "Raiders of the Lost Ark" preview on the big screen with all its fabulous filmy print blips.
 Le sigh.

 In addition, it was a blue moon on the night of my birthday.
 Pretty cool.

-Jake and I lingered for a little bit at the beautifully lit Grauman's for a little bit longer before exiting the park.
+Jake and I lingered for a little bit at the beautifully lit Grauman's before exiting the park.
 There's some kind of gravitational pull to that building.
 We stop there first and we stop there last anytime we have a day at the studios.
 It has a kind of creative refueling effect that's really healthy for us somehow.
 Don't really know how to explain it.

 So here's to the thirties!
-Mine, that is.
+Mine, of course.
 I'm really excited about life again.
-I hope for a future full of funny ladies, comedy, film and television, creativity, writing, a variety of projects, being able to hire my insanely talented friends and family whenever they want a gig, and money.
+I hope for a future full of funny ladies, comedy, film, television, creativity, writing, a variety of projects, being able to hire my insanely talented friends and family whenever they want a gig, and money.
 Yeah.
 I said it.
 I need some of that stuff.
 May I be as vibrant and sassy and healthy as Miss Sally O'Malley when I'm fifty.
 But for now...